brian1917/vcodeMitigationExpire/README.md

    }
  ```
+* At least one and only one `mode` must be set to `true`.
 * At least one `targetMitigation` must be set to `true`
 * One (and only one) of `dateFlawFound`, `dateOfMitigationApproval`, `specificDate` must be set to true.

+## Logging
+Each run will create a log file.
+The file naming convention is `vcodeMitigationExpire_YYYYMMDD_HHMMSS.log` with the time stamp based on the start of execution.
+Logging captures when the utility starts running, config settings, mitigations that were expired or would be expired depending on mode, and when the utility stops running.

 ## Advanced Usage
 There might be cases where a single use-case isn't applicable for an organization (e.g.,some apps or